+'''

 cat << END

+...

 END

+'''

 known as a "here document".
 Here documents can be used anywhere in a script to provide "in-place" input for the standard input of a command.
 You can refer to the man page on bash for full details, but the basic idea and mechanics are quite simple.
 To provide "in-place" input to an arbitrary command, append << END after the command name, any arguments to the command, and any output redirection directives.
-Be certain that there is no white space after the token END.
+There can be whitespace before and after the token END.
 Subsequent lines are then the standard input to the command.
-A line that exactly matches the string END (i.e. grep '^END\$' succeeds) signals end-of-file (so be sure you have such a line in your script!).
-Again, beware of leading or trailing white space in the end-of-file marker.
-Finally, note that the string END is arbitrary; you can use essentially any string you wish as long as you use the identical string in both contexts.
-END is simply my convention.
+A line that exactly matches the string END (i.e. grep '^END\$' succeeds) signals end-of-file (i.e. the end of the here document), so be sure you have such a line in your script!